blackflux/robo-config-plugin/src/plugin/docs/assorted/@sls-error-defs.md

 # :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-assortedsls-error-defsjson">assorted/@sls-error-defs.json</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-assortedsls-error-defsjson">`index`</a>)

-Manage handle of errors related files.
+Manages handling of error related files.

 <table>
   <tbody>